Stable vs Beta updates:

 While it won’t appear automatically for beta updates, it will still include them in its list of news if you open it manually.
 (This list comes from the Opus News Blog.)

-Now that Directory Opus 11 is out, the update checker in Directory Opus 10 will detect the 11 release and show a message about it at the top of the update checker, while continuing to look for any further updates to Opus 10.
-It won’t report every update to Opus 11, unless you are running Opus 11.
+As an example, once Directory Opus 11 came out out, the update checker in Directory Opus 10 would detect the 11 release and show a message about it at the top of the update checker, while continuing to look for any further updates to Opus 10.
+It wouldn’t report every update to Opus 11, unless you were running Opus 11.